Lake Taupō’s water quality

 E. coli bacteria is a useful indicator of the health risk for human contact recreation activities such as swimming or water skiing.
 Water clarity is also important so that submerged hazards can be easily seen.
 See our monitoring site information for more details on results.

 Waikato Regional Council’s monitoring of Lake Taupō’s open water quality shows the lake continues to be of high quality, clear and low in nutrients.
-However, increasing nitrate levels in the bottom waters of the lake could lead to increases in algae, which can reduce clarity.
+However, increasing nutrient levels in the lake could lead to increases in algae, which can reduce clarity.

 Waikato Regional Council measures Secchi depth at our open water sampling site to monitor Lake Taupō's water clarity over time.
 We also collect water samples in the top 10 metres of the lake at this site to measure chlorophyll a, total phosphorus and total nitrogen.

-The table below gives their average values for the period 2013 to 2017 compared with typical levels for oligotrophic lakes in general.
-The results show that Lake Taupō currently has excellent water quality, that is clear and low in nutrients.
+The table below gives their average values for the period 2014 to 2018 compared with typical levels for oligotrophic lakes in general.
+The results show that Lake Taupō currently has excellent water quality that is clear and low in nutrients.

 Our glossary explains the importance of each different water quality measure.